Have you ever considered giving up on your business? How do you know when quitting your business is more beneficial than pushing on?

 Does the business mean to you today what it meant when you had started it?

-At the time you have started your business, you might have had a very different idea about the business.
-What you once thought was going to be fun turned into a constant source of frustrations you might be better off doing something else.
+When you started your business, you might have had a very different idea about the business.
+What you once thought was going to be fun turned into a constant source of frustrations.
+You might be better off doing something else.

 Would you be happier without your business?